WaughB/LIS4930_Intro_Data_Science/README.md

 Distribution of Car Cylinder Counts and Gears: Groups the cars by number of cylinders then shows the distribution of gears in that category.

+Purchasing Power of the US Minimum Wage, 1938-2016: A line graph showing the the purchasing power of the US Federal minimum wage from its beginning in 1938 to 2016.
+Depends on "Purchasing Power 1938-2016.xlsx" file.